python-adaptive/paper/paper.md

 ```

 In the above, `loss` only gets the data associated with a single interval;
-in order to support loss functions that rely on data from neighboring intervals we would need to maintain a separate datastructure that encodes the neighborhood information.
+in order to support loss functions that rely on data from neighboring intervals, we would need to maintain a separate data structure that encodes the neighborhood information.
 For example, if `data` were a binary tree storing `(x, f(x))` then we could query neighboring points in $\mathcal{O}(\log n)$ time, where $n$ is the number of subdomains.

 #### As an example, the interpoint distance is a good loss function in one dimension.
 An example of such a loss function for a one-dimensional function is the interpoint distance.
 This loss will suggest to sample a point in the middle of an interval (subdomain) with the largest distance and thereby ensure the continuity of the function.
-A more complex loss function that also takes the first neighbouring intervals into account is one that adds more points where the second derivative (or curvature) is the highest.
+A more complex loss function that also takes the first neighboring intervals into account is one that adds more points where the second derivative (or curvature) is the highest.
 Figure @fig:Learner1D shows a comparison between a result using this loss and a function that is sampled on a grid.

 #### With many points, due to the loss being local, parallel sampling incurs no additional cost.
 So far, the description of the general algorithm did not include parallelism.
 The parallel version of this algorithm proposes candidate points based on the existing data and the pending points.
-To accomodate that we replace the loss of subdomains that include pending points with an estimate based only on the evaluated data.
+To accommodate that, we replace the loss of subdomains that include pending points with an estimate based only on the evaluated data.
 Adding a pending point to the dataset splits the subdomain to which it belongs into several smaller subdomains and assigns a fraction of the original loss to these subdomains as an estimate.
 Providing the function value of a pending point then updates the loss estimate using the new data.
-Because the loss function is local, $\mathcal{O}(1)$ subdomains are involved in both operations, therfore resulting in an $\mathcal{O}(1)$ computational cost.
+Because the loss function is local, $\mathcal{O}(1)$ subdomains are involved in both operations, therefore resulting in a $\mathcal{O}(1)$ computational cost.

 #### We summarize the algorithm with pseudocode
 This is illustrated in the following algorithm, where `parallel_map` takes a function and array of inputs and evaluates the function on each input in parallel, and `n_per_round` is the number of parallel evaluations to do at a time.